Echo360 Schedulers: Scheduling a capture

 NOTE that scheduled captures take precedence over ad hoc captures.
 This means that any ongoing ad hoc captures will be stopped so that a scheduled capture can occur (regardless of when the schedule was created)

-1b.
-From the Echo360 Courses page, find the course/section for the capture, and click on it.
+From the Echo360 Courses page, ensure the course code is correct, find the course/section for the capture, and click on it.

 The Publish section of the dialog box automatically lists the section you came from.
 The capture dialog box appears as shown in the below figure.